 - Steel-clad batteries must be strapped to the skid, with non-metallic strapping.
 If more than one steel-clad battery is on the skid, the batteries must be strapped together

 - All transporters must comply with regional transportation regulations

 - A copy of the bill of lading is to be retained by the shipper, carrier and receiver

 - Carriers have the authority to refuse a pickup if they feel a load is unsafe

 Exceptions to these guidelines must be discussed with Terrapure.
-Any questions regarding the safe packaging of Terrapure shipments should be directed to Montreal at (866) 443-7524 or Toronto at (905) 279-9555.
+Any questions regarding the safe packaging of Terrapure shipments should be directed to the Montreal Facility at (866) 443-7524 or the Toronto Facility at (905) 279-9555.